Bijapur

-The city was established in the 10th–11th centuries by the Kalyani Chalukyas and was known as Vijayapura (city of victory).
+The city was established in the 10th–11th centuries during the time of Kalyani Chalukyas and was known as Vijayapura (city of victory).
 The city was passed to Yadavas after Chalukya's demise.
 In 1347, the area was conquered by the Bahmani Sultanate.
 After the split of the Bahmani Sultanate, the Bijapur Sultanate ruled from the city.
 Relics of the Sultanates' rule can be found in the city, including the Bijapur Fort, Bara Kaman, Jama Masjid, and Gol Gumbaz.

-Bijapur, one of the popular heritage city located in the Karnataka state of India, is also one of the top ten populated cities in Karnataka.
-The Bijapur city has been declared as one of the corporations in the state of Karnataka in 2013.
-Bijapur urban population as per 2011 census is 326,000, perhaps the 9th biggest city in Karnataka.
-Vijayapura Mahanagara Palike (VMP) is the newest Municipal Corporation formed under the KMC act along with Shimoga and Tumkur Municipal Corporations.
-Administratively, Bijapur district comes under Belgaum division along with Bagalkote, Belgaum, Dharwad, Gadag, Haveri and Uttara Kannada (Karwar) districts.
-The civic administration of the city is managed by the Bijapur City Corporation and office of Deputy Commissioner in Bijapur.
-The office of Deputy Commissioner has the responsibility of rural areas in Bijapur, while the corporation administrates the city of Bijapur.
-Effective administration of the heritage city of Bijapur is the main intention behind all the activities of Vijayapura City Corporation.
+Bijapur, one of the popular heritage cities in Karnataka, is also one of the top ten populated cities in Karnataka.
+Bijapur city was declared as one of the corporations in the state of Karnataka in 2013.
+Bijapur urban population as per 2011 census was 326,000, perhaps the 9th biggest city in Karnataka.
+Vijayapura Mahanagara Palike (VMP) is the newest Municipal Corporation formed under the KMC act, along with Shimoga and Tumkur Municipal Corporations.
+Administratively, Bijapur district comes under Belgaum division, along with Bagalkote, Belgaum, Dharwad, Gadag, Haveri and Uttara Kannada (Karwar) districts.

+Civic administration of the city is managed by the Bijapur City Corporation and office of Deputy Commissioner in Bijapur.
+The office of Deputy Commissioner has the responsibility for rural areas in Bijapur, while the corporation administers the city of Bijapur.
+Effective administration of the heritage city of Bijapur is the main purpose of the Vijayapura City Corporation.

 History

 Early history

 The Bijapur district is historically, traditionally and legendarily, one of the richest districts in the state.
-The evidence found here reveals that it was an inhabited place since the Stone Age.
+Evidence found here reveals that it was an inhabited place since the Stone Age.
 The history of this district is divided into four periods, from the Chalukya acquisition of Badami till the Muslim invasion.